JetBrains/Qodana/topics/qodana_gradle_plugin.md

 <tip>

-For the detailed description of the Qodana IntelliJ Docker image configuration, see [Docker Image Configuration](qodana-jvm-docker-techs.xml).
+You can study the detailed description of the Qodana Docker image configuration using the [Docker image configuration](docker-image-configuration.xml) page.

 </tip>